-1. They must have supplied "overall" numbers for the ranking year.
+2. They must have supplied "overall" numbers for the ranking year.

-2. They must not be featured in the custom exclusions list.
+3. They must not be featured in the custom exclusions list.
 Institutions that have requested not to participate in the ranking or that are not eligible for other institution-specific reasons have been excluded.

-3. They must not have more than two of the critical values (academic staff, international academic staff, research staff, students, international students, undergraduate degrees awarded, doctorates awarded, institutional income, research income, research income from industry and commerce) as null (either marked by the institution as "unavailable" or "withheld").
-Null values will cause any metric based on that value to also be null.
+4. They must not have more than two of the critical values (academic staff, international academic staff, research staff, students, international students, outbound exchange students, undergraduate degrees awarded, doctorates awarded, institutional income, research income, research income from industry and commerce) as empty, unavailable, withheld.
+Missing values will cause any metric based on that value to also be invalid.

-4. They must mark at least one subject as applicable.
+5. They must mark at least one subject as applicable.
 If no applicable subjects have been reported the institution is excluded.

-5. They must be based in one of the following countries: Algeria, Bahrain, Comoros, Djibouti, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Mauritania, Morocco, Oman, Palestine, Qatar, Saudi Arabia, Somalia, Sudan, Syria, Tunisia, United Arab Emirates, Yemen.
+6. They must be based in one of the following countries: Algeria, Bahrain, Comoros, Djibouti, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Mauritania, Morocco, Oman, Palestine, Qatar, Saudi Arabia, Somalia, Sudan, Syria, Tunisia, United Arab Emirates, Yemen.